facebookresearch/ScaDiver/README.md

 ## Using Clusters

 Because our framework is based on *rllib*, it can run not only on a single machine with multiple cores but also on clusters such as AWS, Azure, or customized one managed by Slurm.
-Please refer to [this] (https://docs.ray.io/en/latest/cluster/index.html) for more detail.
+Please refer to [this](https://docs.ray.io/en/latest/cluster/index.html) for more detail.

+## Pretrained Model

+To be updated.

 ## License